Free Antique Appraisal Apps vs Professional Appraisal: When a Report Matters

 • Is the item partially damaged, incomplete, repaired, or likely disputed?

-The strongest practical difference is not emotional; it is operational.
-A written appraisal report does three things an app app cannot do:
+The difference is operational.
+A written report gives you three things an app screen typically cannot:

-1. Evidence packaging: method, comparison items, assumptions, and condition commentary are documented, not implied.
+1. Evidence packaging: method, comparables, assumptions, and condition notes are documented, not implied.

-2. Chain-of-trust: clear ownership scope, inspection notes, and stated limitations reduce disputes and support underwriting, legal, or donation work.
+2. Chain-of-trust: ownership scope, inspection details, and stated limits reduce disputes and support underwriting or legal work.

 3. Decision quality: a professional opinion narrows ambiguity and creates a defensible trail when stakeholders disagree.